 You have made the decision to try to lessen your impact.
 Woo!
-You have started to use reusable bags at the store and ask for no straws.
-But when you are out and about and on-the-go, it can be incredibly hard to live sustainably.
+You have started to use reusable bags at the store and ask for no straws and read about “zero waste” living.
+But when you are out and about and on-the-go, it can be incredibly hard to live sustainably and create minimal waste.
 There are thousands of blog posts on how to create less plastic in general (here are a few awesome ones: mindbodygreen, Trash is for Tossers, Green Education Foundation) but very few on how to create less waste while on-the-go, living a normal life.

-So here goes my in-depth how-to for less waste on the go!
+So here goes my in-depth response to how to be waste free on the go!

 Carry a reusable water bottle and create an emotional connection to it